dengste/org-caldav/README.md

 #### Known Bugs

-* Events created by sexp entires don't work correctly.
+* Events created by sexp entries don't work correctly.

 * Recurring events created or changed on the calendar side cannot be synced (they will work fine as long as you manage them in Org,